jabaadamia/chess_project/readme.md

 # Chess Training Platform

 ## Description
-Platform designed for chess enthusiasts to improve their skills.
-This platform provides a comprehensive set of tools, including user authentication, puzzle-solving progress tracking, user rating management, and game analysis with saving functionality.
+A web-based platform built for chess enthusiasts to sharpen their skills.
+It offers themed puzzles with varying difficulty levels, progress tracking, user ratings, and interactive gameplay with move-by-move analysis and saving capabilities.

 ---

-## Features
-- **User Authentication**: Secure login and registration system.
-- **Puzzle Progress Tracking**: Track solved puzzles and improve tactical skills.
-- **User Rating Tracking**: Measure and compare performance using a rating system.
-- **Game Analysis**: Analyze games with move-by-move interaction.
-- **Game Saving**: Save and review games for future study.

----

-## Tech Stack
+## Stack
-- **Backend**:
   - PostgreSQL
   - Django

-- **Frontend**:
-  - **JavaScript**: Implements chess game logic and interactive UI elements without relying on external libraries.
+  - Vanilla JavaScript for chess logic and interactive UI, with no external libraries.

 ## Demo